 - 4.11.
-Members must take reasonable steps to prevent their networks and systems from being used in a fraudulent manner, including: - (a) complying with WASPA's published best practices for fraud prevention; and - (b) ... - (c) reporting any fraudulent activity identified on their networks or systems to WASPA within twenty-four (24) hours (including weekends and public holidays). - 4.12.
+Members must take reasonable steps to prevent their networks and systems from being used in a fraudulent manner, including: - (a) complying with WASPA's published best practices for fraud prevention; and - (b) ... - (c) reporting any fraudulent activity identified on their networks or systems to WASPA within a reasonable period of time. - 4.12.
 If a member becomes aware that one or more customers have been billed and/or joined a service as a result of fraudulent activity (e.g. malware installed on mobile handsets), the member must remove all affected customers from the service and refund those customers any resulting charges.